LeBonFrancais/app_le_bon_francais/README.md

   git clone : to get the project

+  Reload your IDE to update the path

-  pub get : to get referencies
+  flutter pub get : to get referencies

 ## Built with